 Two of the Chinese hackers, Zhang Haoran and Tan Dailin, were accused in August 2019, according to a news statement from the U.S. Justice Department.
 The other three hackers, Jiang Lizhi, Qian Chuan, and Fu Qiang, as well as two Malaysian co-conspirators, were indicted separately in August 2020.
 The three Chinese hackers who were later charged have connections to Chengdu 404 Network Technology.
 This network security firm operated as a front for the People’s Republic of China.

-APT41’s Attacks Throw Light on New Patterns Posed by Threat Actors
+APT41 is Attacks Throw Light on New Patterns Posed by Threat Actors

 Utilization of Remote Monitoring and Management (RMM) Tools

 Ransomware groups have increasingly started exploiting legitimate remote monitoring and management (RMM) tools, including Action1, to establish persistence on compromised networks and carry out commands, scripts, and binaries.
 Threat actors can misuse any tool designed for red team exercises or network administration, highlighting an alarming truth.
 These tools become instrumental in facilitating their malicious attacks.
+Organizations need comprehensive security awareness training to help employees recognize when tools are being abused.

 Weaponizing Publicly Available Tools